timdorr/tesla-api/docs/api-basics/authentication.md

 You will also need a stable `state` value for requests, which is a random string of any length.

+Avoid setting a `User-Agent` header that looks like a browser (such as Chrome or Safari).
+The SSO service has protections in place that will require executing JavaScript if a browser-like user agent is detected.

 #### GET `https://auth.tesla.com/oauth2/v3/authorize`

 The first request returns HTML intended for display in the browser.
 You will need to parse this HTML for hidden input fields.